 Open Water Swimming has seen a huge surge in popularity recently with the Glencoe area being no exception.
 August 2015 saw the first organised Open Water Swim, based at Glencoe Boat Club, sponsored by Clachaig Inn.
 The event itself was very successful with nearly 100 swimmers taking to Loch Leven and swimming distances of between 50m and 5km.

 The legacy of the event is that there is now a regular group of swimmers braving the open water of Loch Leven on a regular basis, some of whom are to be seen entering the waters year round.
-Hopefully, the Glencoe Open Water Swim will become part of the annual calendar of events.
+Catch up with the Loch Leven Swimmers on Facebook.

 Outdoor Swimming is a risk sport and great care must be taken when considering a swim.
 The Outdoor Swimming Society is a very useful resource and also provides information concerning assessing the risks involved.